Aider-AI/aider/aider/website/docs/config/dotenv.md

 ## Use gpt-3.5-turbo model for the main chat
 #AIDER_35TURBO=

-## Use deepseek-coder model for the main chat
+## Use deepseek/deepseek-coder model for the main chat
 #AIDER_DEEPSEEK=

 #################